 Just north of Pacific Beach, La Jolla is the area furthest from the heart of San Diego.
 Yet its broad range of outdoor activities and tranquil atmosphere makes it another worthy place to stay.
 In La Jolla, you can enjoy all the spoils of the Pacific Ocean along a beautiful coast, with sandy coves home to sea lions, tide pools, and sun-soaked beaches.

 The coastal town of La Jolla will have you reaching for the surfboard, boogie board, SUP, or kayak on the daily, leaving little time to explore the rest of the city.
 But if you love the water and nature, then you won’t be complaining.

-Those who stay in La Jolla will also have the wonderful Torrey Pines State Reserve just a few minutes away.
+Those who stay in La Jolla will also have the wonderful Torrey Pines State Reserve, one of the best day trips from San Diego, just a few minutes away.
 One of the best public parks in the area, the reserve protects the significant and endangered Torrey pine tree.